MicrosoftDocs/power-automate-docs/articles/minit/date-and-time-operations.md

 ---
-title: List of date and time operations (preview)
+title: List of date and time operations
-description: Get a list of date and time operations in the minit desktop application in process advisor.
+description: Get a list of date and time operations in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka